A Note on $T\bar{T}$ Deformations and Boundaries: Open Problems and Future Directions

 An important open question worth highlighting concerns the so-called ODE/IM correspondence (see \cite{Dorey:1998pt, Bazhanov:1998wj, Dorey:2007zx, Lukyanov:2010rn, Dorey:2019ngq}).
 This framework establishes a precise dictionary between classical and quantum quantities in 2D integrable field theories.
 As shown in \cite{Aramini:2022wbn}, this quantum/classical correspondence is preserved under $\ttb$ deformation.
 However, the extension of the ODE/IM correspondence to the case of boundaries and crosscaps \cite{Caetano:2020dyp,Caetano:2021dbh} in the presence of $\ttb$-like deformations has not yet been explored and remains an intriguing open problem.

 Notably, boundary problems—together with the simple Ising model example discussed in this note—naturally link with recent advances in the study of non-invertible symmetries, a topic that has garnered considerable interest in the scientific community (see \cite{Shao:2023gho} for a comprehensive review).
+See also \cite{Yan:2024yrw} for a discussion related to non-invertible symmetries emerging in deformed Ising models on the lattice, which share remarkable analogies with $\ttb$ flows in the continuous limit.
 In particular, the analytical tools offered by the $\ttb$ formalism may provide valuable insights into the space of topological defects, which can be understood as the insertion of boundary conditions.

 Finally, extending the current framework to field theories in higher spacetime dimensions represents a promising direction for future research (see, for instance, \cite{Taylor:2018xcy, Conti:2022egv, Morone:2024ffm,Blair:2024aqz}).